adititrivedi92/ChessProject/README.md

 ## **Development Environment**

 This project was developed in the Eclipse IDE; to run this program download the code and import it to Eclipse.
-The lates version for the Eclipse IDE can be found [here](http://www.eclipse.org/downloads/eclipse-packages/)
+The latest version for the Eclipse IDE can be found [here](http://www.eclipse.org/downloads/eclipse-packages/)

 ## **Description of the classes**